priyanshsingh11/priyanshsingh11/README.md

-👋 Hi, I'm Priyansh Singh, a Machine Learning Engineer with a passion for developing intelligent systems.
-I specialize in building scalable models for real-world applications.
+👋 Hi, I'm Priyansh Singh, a passionate Machine Learning Engineer and Full-Stack Developer with a strong focus on building intelligent, scalable, and user-centric systems.
+I specialize in developing end-to-end solutions, combining modern web technologies like ReactJS, NodeJS, and Docker with powerful machine learning and deep learning models.
+I enjoy working with APIs, crafting backend architectures, and leveraging tools like TensorFlow, Scikit-learn, and OpenCV to solve real-world problems.

 ## 🚀 My Tech Stack

 ### 💻 Languages